JulienRobberechts/event-api/readme.md

 The CLI can be installed globally.
 It runs with commander to parse the command line and inquirer to give a nice interactive UI.

+### Continuous integration

+To run the test on each push I've setup the Github action 'Node.js CI'.
+It's a lightweight solution compared to Teamcity (but much less powerful).

 ## To go further

 We could have also: